 27. The School acknowledges and agrees that it is:

-a. not covered by any ASC insurance and Teachers, Coaches and Organisations are not covered by any ASC insurance;
+a. not covered by any Sport Australia insurance and Teachers, Coaches and Organisations are not covered by any Sport Australia insurance;

 b. responsible for enquiring as to the insurance carried by, or covering, each Teacher, Coach and Organisation in connection with the Program activities conducted at the School; and